Panasonic G85 vs Canon M10

 The Panasonic Lumix DMC-G85 (called Panasonic G80 in some regions) and the Canon EOS M10 are two digital cameras that were revealed to the public, respectively, in September 2016 and October 2015.
 Both the G85 and the M10 are mirrorless interchangeable lens cameras that are based on a Four Thirds (G85) and an APS-C (M10) sensor.
-The Panasonic has a resolution of 15.8 megapixel, whereas the Canon provides 17.9 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Panasonic has a resolution of 15.8 megapixels, whereas the Canon provides 17.9 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Panasonic G85 vs Canon M10

-The side-by-side display below illustrates the physical size and weight of the Panasonic G85 and the Canon M10.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G85 – represents 100 percent across all the size and weight measures).
+The physical size and weight of the Panasonic G85 and the Canon M10 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth measures are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the G85 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M10 is considerably smaller (36 percent) than the Panasonic G85.
 Moreover, the M10 is substantially lighter (40 percent) than the G85.
 It is worth mentioning in this context that the G85 is splash and dust resistant, while the M10 does not feature any corresponding weather-sealing.